rollup/rollup/docs/01-command-line-reference.md

 };
 ```

-You can export an **array** from your config file to build bundles from several different unrelated inputs at once, even in watch mode.
+You can export an **array** from your config file to build bundles from several unrelated inputs at once, even in watch mode.
 To build different bundles with the same input, you supply an array of output options for each input:

 ```javascript
 // rollup.config.js (building more than one bundle)